123 Flash Chat is the program we use here for our chat room.

 The Message history will only record the chat from the time you

 The third button is the Scroll Lock.
 This is useful if you want

-to backtrack and read part of the chat that's already moved off
+to back-track and read part of the chat that's already moved off

 the screen.
-Without the Scroll Lock, as soon as someone types
+Without the Scroll Lock, as soon as someone types a

-rate as normal, one or a few lines depending on how long the comment
+as normal, one or a few lines depending on how long the comment

 was.
-To jump back to the regular position, click on the button
+To jump back to the regular position, click on the button again.

 The fourth button clears the screen.